Tarunvarma07/Health_AI_Assistant/README.md

-# 🩺 HealthAI – Intelligent Healthcare Assistant
+# 🩺 HealthAI : Intelligent Healthcare Assistant Using IBM Granite

 A Streamlit-based AI assistant powered by Hugging Face's `Mixtral-8x7B` model that helps patients with: